TERITORI/teritori-dapp/CONTRIBUTING.md

   If there is changes in code used at other places, test for regressions in affected features

 If the PR is not atomic enough and makes reviewing hard, you can ask the author to split it

+## Technology overview

+### Web3 vs Web2

+TODO

+### Frontend

+TODO

+### Backend

+TODO

+## Patterns

+### Multi-chain

+TODO: talk about networks, how to use them, network object ids, network features, etc...

+### Handling currencies

+TODO: talk about how an amount is defined, how it should be handled, displayed, etc...

+### Cross-platform

+TODO: talk about the proper ways to make platform-specific code and common pitfalls coming from web-only

+### Handling client-provided data

+TODO: why and how all user-generated stuff must be validated

+### Type-safety and linting

+TODO: explain the importance of type-safety, why ignore rules are bad and in what cases you can use them

+### Implement an UI

+TODO: explain how to properly take a figma and turn it into code

+### Handling users

+TODO: explain userid, showcase components used to render username, avatar, etc..

+### Handling nfts

+TODO: explain nftid, collectionid, showcase components used to collections and nfts, explain indexed vs on-chain data

+### TODO